Toolkit: A Java-tron Node Maintenance Suite¶

 java -jar Toolkit.jar db lite -o split -t history --fn-data-path output-directory/database --dataset-path /tmp

-• Merge History Dataset and Snapshot Dataset
+Merge a History Dataset and a Snapshot Dataset¶

 java -jar Toolkit.jar db lite -o merge --fn-data-path /tmp/snapshot --dataset-path /tmp/history

-Data Copy
+Fast Data Copy Tool¶

-Command and parameters
+Command and Parameters¶

 # full command